 The larger the core muscularity, the more likely it is to see the outlines of the highly sought after 'six-pack'.
 However, until body fat is lost any six-pack at higher body fat levels will appear blurry or otherwise soft.

-(Common phrases used by users for this page include six pack faq, reduce body fat for six pack, is sixpack always visible body fat, how do i get a six, functions of six pack, emaciated chicken wire)
+(Common phrases used by users for this page include six pack get, six pack area, six pack, muscles with and without density, is sixpack always visible body fat, body fat loss six pack)